si2-urssi/website/content/blog/2018-10-23-sustainability.md

 ## Software sustainability and economics

-Elinor Ostrom (in Governing the Commons) defined sustainability for a common-pool resource (CPR) as, “as long as the average rate of withdrawal does not exceed the average rate of replenishment, a renewable resource is sustained over time.”
+Elinor Ostrom (in [Governing the Commons](https://www.amazon.com/Governing-Commons-Evolution-Institutions-Collective/dp/0521405998)) defined sustainability for a common-pool resource (CPR) as, “as long as the average rate of withdrawal does not exceed the average rate of replenishment, a renewable resource is sustained over time.”
 This has the notion of sustainability as a cyclic property, though the period of the cycle not specified.
 It also is general with respect to exactly what resource the common-pool resource is.

-Titus Brown proposed “the common pool resource in open online projects is effort.”
+Titus Brown [proposed](http://ivory.idyll.org/blog/2018-oss-framework-cpr.html) “the common pool resource in open online projects is effort.”
 This idea, of sustainability of effort, may be appropriate for the developer.
 For it to happen, for effort to be available, there needs to be a link to recognition, reward, and position for developers.
 For users and funders, sustainability of effort may make less sense, and sustainability of software may be appropriate.
 But software is not a renewable resource, so this doesn’t quite fit this model, and how to make it fit is unclear.
 Sustainability of funding may be appropriate for the manager, as well as for the developer.

 ## Software sustainability “equations”

 If we put all of this together, we can hypothesize four “equations” of software sustainability, where equations is used very loosely.
 The first is:

-<center>Software sustainability ≡ sufficient ∆ software state   (1)</center>
+<center><bold>Software sustainability ≡ sufficient ∆ software state   (1)</bold></center>

 where sufficient means enough to deal with the issues we’ve previously discussed, such as software collapse, bugs, and the new features that are needed.
 Next is:

-<center>∆ software state = (human effort in – human effort out – friction) * efficiency   (2)</center>
+<center><bold>∆ software state = (human effort in – human effort out – friction) * efficiency   (2)</bold></center>

 This means that software stops being sustained when human effort out > human effort in over some time.
 Third is:

-<center>Human effort ⇆ $   (3)</center>
+<center><bold>Human effort ⇆ $   (3)</bold></center>

 The idea that human effort is equivalent to (transferable to and from) money is not completely correct, but has some value.
-(This idea is explored in great detail by David Graeber in Debt: The First 5,000 Years.)
+(This idea is explored in great detail by David Graeber in [Debt: The First 5,000 Years](https://www.amazon.com/Debt-Updated-Expanded-First-Years/dp/1612194192/ref=pd_lpo_sbs_14_t_0?_encoding=UTF8&psc=1&refRID=HFFH3E80EGJSWVQM6F2P).)
 There are successful software projects that are mostly based on human effort, such as community open source.
 There are also successful software projects that are all based on funds, transferred in salary, such as commercial software and grant-funded projects.
 When these two types of resource are combined, they lead to tension, such as when some some people are paid to work on a project and others work as volunteers, in part because humans are not purely rational and do not completely accept that money and effort are equivalent.
 The fourth “equation” is:

-<center>∆ software state → users choose to volunteer effort or $   (4)</center>
+<center><bold>∆ software state → users choose to volunteer effort or $   (4)</bold></center>

 Development choices might take this into account, and prioritize changes that will lead to more resources over those that lead to more users.